 – Do I feel this is urgent and I need to do it right away?

-– Which goals matches what is going on in your life right now?
 Now look at your goals again and narrow them down even more.
 From your list, select two or three that you would consider to be your top goals.
 These are your “Priority” goals.
 These will be the ones you work toward first.

 A schedule is something that lets you know where you need to be and when you need to be there.
 It’s as simple as that.
 Setting your goals on a schedule simply lets you know what you need to work on, when you need to work on it, and when you need it completed.